arnold-c/PhD-Dissertation/chapter_4/outbreak-detection_manuscript.typ

 === Triggering Alerts
 We define an "alert" as any consecutive string of 1 or more days where the 7-day moving average of the test-positive cases is greater than, or equal to, a pre-specified alert threshold, T.
-For each time series of test-positive cases, we calculate the percentage of alerts that are "correct", defined as any overlap of 1 or more days between the alert and outbreak periods (@fig-outbreak-schematic a and c).
+For each time series of test-positive cases, we calculate the percentage of alerts that are "correct", defined as any overlap of 1 or more days between the outbreak and alert periods (@fig-outbreak-schematic\c).
 This is analogous to the PPV of the alert system, and will be referred to as such for the rest of the manuscript.
-Note that it is possible to have multiple alerts within a single outbreak if the 7-day moving average of test positive cases drops below the threshold, T, and we count each as correct.
+Note that it is possible to have multiple alerts within a single outbreak if the 7-day moving average of test positive cases drops below, and then re-crosses, the threshold, T, and we count each as correct.
-For all outbreaks in the measles time series, we calculate the percentage that contain at least 1 alert within the outbreak’s start and end dates (@fig-outbreak-schematic a and c).
+For all outbreaks in the measles time series, we calculate the percentage that contain at least 1 alert within the outbreak’s start and end dates (@fig-outbreak-schematic\c).
 We refer to this as the sensitivity of the alert system.
 We also calculate the detection delay as the time from the start of an outbreak to the start of its first alert.
 If the alert period starts before the outbreak and continues past the start date of the outbreak, this would be considered a correct alert with a negative delay i.e., an early warning triggered by false positive test results.
 Finally, for each time series we calculate the number of unavoidable and avoidable outbreak cases.
 Unavoidable cases are those that occur before a correct alert, or those that occur in an undetected outbreak.
-Avoidable cases are defined as those that occur within an outbreak after a correct alert is first triggered i.e., cases that could theoretically be prevented with a perfectly effective and timely response.
+Avoidable cases are defined as those that occur within an outbreak on and after the day of the first correct alert i.e., cases that could theoretically be prevented with a perfectly effective and timely response.
-Not all cases defined as avoidable would be in practice (due to imperfect and delays in responses); the specifics of operation response are beyond the scope of this work.
+Not all cases defined as avoidable would be in practice (due to delays in, and the imperfect nature of, responses); the specifics of operation response are beyond the scope of this work.

 We define the accuracy of the surveillance system for a given time series as the mean of the system’s PPV and sensitivity.
 To examine the interaction of the test with the surveillance system's characteristics (i.e., testing rate, noise structure and magnitude), we varied the alert threshold, T, between 1 and 15 cases per day.